typelevel/typelevel.github.com/_posts/2014-03-03-liskov_lifting.md

 position: as the parameter to a function.

-For example, an `IList` of "hi" and "there" has exactly the same representation whether you instantiated the `IList` with String or with Any.
+For example, an `IList` of "hi" and "there" has exactly the same representation whether you instantiated the `IList` with `String` or with `Any`.
 So that is a good first test.
 If a class changes its construction behavior based on manifest type information, or its basic data construction functions violate
 [the rules of parametricity](http://failex.blogspot.com/2013/06/fake-theorems-for-free.html),